liufuxiao/Upload-code/README.md

 Submit the utterance as JSON.
 You have to write it carefully or JSON.parse() will send a err.

-The JSON format of Google and Microsoft has been unified.
+The JSON format of luis and dialogflow has been unified.

 ### A example: